alexissabourin/alexissabourin/README.md

-👋 hi! i'm currently studying `computer science` at the `university of waterloo` in canada (second year). one thing about me: i quickly build & ship production-ready saas across all relevant domains
+👋 hi! i'm currently studying `computer science` at the `university of waterloo` in canada (second year)

 <p align="center">
   <img